bishwajitpattanaik/vault-app/vault-chat-app-frontend/README.md

+This project titled "Vault: A Real-Time Communication Platform using React and Spring Boot" is created by <b>Bishwajit Pattanaik<b>.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.